jjtiger/JJT-Real-Estate-Investor-Program/README.md

 #### Average Prices By Neighborhood

-In this section, we applied hvplot to create two interactive visulizations of average prices with a dropdown selector for the neighborhood.
+In this section, we applied hvplot to create two interactive visualizations of average prices with a dropdown selector for the neighborhood.
 The first visualization will be a line plot showing the trend of average price per square foot over time for each neighborhood.
-The second will be a line plot showing the trend of average montly rent over time for each neighborhood.
+The second will be a line plot showing the trend of average monthly rent over time for each neighborhood.